-bg_par_data_save_slice_n=4'
+'''

+bg_par_data_save_slice_n=4

+'''

-(i.e. 4 BIOGEM steps per averaging out of a total of 48).
-For highly 'accelerated' lower resolution configurations of cGENIE, GOLDSTEIN may be operating on 48 time-steps per year, and BIOGEM on 24 or even 12(!)
-You can determine quite what from the base-config file: under # TIME CONTROL AND TIME-STEPPING will be a section such as:
+(i.e. 4 BIOGEM steps for each of the 12 monthly averaging intervals, giving of a total of 48).
+For lower resolution configurations of cGENIE, GOLDSTEIN may be operating on 48 time-steps per year, and BIOGEM on 24 or even 12.
+As cGENIE starts up it will report the ocean and biogeochemical time-stepping, such as: